 A decent guideline is to opt for a pot about 3 inches larger than the existing pot of the plant.

 It is best to use either a terracotta or clay pot for your plants.
-It would be best if you avoided plastic pots as they do not allow air exchange.
+It would be best to avoid plastic pots as they do not allow air exchange.

 - Water the plant thoroughly and clean the plant.